PinaGruden/Localization_Towed_Array/README.md

  This repo contains code for the localization with ambiguity surfaces for towed array data.

- It is developed with Matlab version 2022a. (if using older versions commands clim and FOntSize for plotting do not exist)
+ It is developed with Matlab version 2022a. (if using older versions commands clim and FontSize for plotting do not exist)

  ## How to use